Table of contents

 How does Rippling compare with Okta?

-Both tools have all the basic features of identity and access management.
-That is: SSO, MFA, and automated user provisioning/deprovisioning.
-On top of that, Rippling comes with a password manager and offers device-management capabilities.
+Both tools cover the basic features of identity and access management: SSO, MFA, and automated user provisioning and deprovisioning.
+On top of that, Rippling bundles a password manager and device-management capabilities.
 You can use it for zero-touch software installation on employee devices and for remote patching.
+Okta keeps its scope narrower to IAM but goes deeper there, offering granular SSO controls like location-based access policies and adaptive MFA.

-Still, both Rippling and Okta have the same major downside.
-SSO Tax!
-You can check out our post on the true cost of Okta.
+Still, both Rippling and Okta share the same major downside: SSO Tax.
+You can check out our post on the true cost of Okta for a deeper breakdown.

 What if there were another option that offers the full identity and access management features, but without the complex and costly SAML and SCIM API configuration?